Decentralized Heterogeneous Multi-Player Multi-Armed Bandits with Non-Zero Rewards on Collisions: Abstract

 \section{Abstract}

-In this paper, we study the uncoordinated spectrum access problem using the multi-player multi-armed bandits framework.
-We consider a model where there is no central control and the users cannot communicate with each other.
-The environment may appear differently to different users, \textit{i.e.}, the mean rewards as seen by different users for a particular channel may be different.
-Additionally, in case of a collision, we allow for the colliding users to receive non-zero rewards.
-With this setup, we present a policy that achieves expected regret of order $O(\log^{2+\delta}{T})$ for some $\delta > 0$.
+We consider a fully decentralized multi-player stochastic multi-armed bandit setting where the players cannot communicate with each other and can observe only their own actions and rewards.
+The environment may appear differently to different players, $\textit{i.e.}$, the reward distributions for a given arm are heterogeneous across players.
+In the case of a collision (when more than one player plays the same arm), we allow for the colliding players to receive non-zero rewards.
+The time-horizon $T$ for which the arms are played is \emph{not} known to the players.
+Within this setup, where the number of players is allowed to be greater than the number of arms, we present a policy that achieves near order-optimal expected regret of order $O(\log^{1 + \delta} T)$ for $\delta >0$ (however small) over a time-horizon of duration $T$.